 The main focus of our research group is equine disease caused by Streptococcus equi (Strangles) and the closely related S. zooepidemicus (Pneumonia).
 Research objectives include development of a safer more effective strangles vaccine and economic, rapid and sensitive methods of detection of S. equi in clinical specimens.
 Proteins with partial or complete amino sequence unique to S. equi are being studied with regard to their roles in virulence, binding to host molecules on epithelium and platelets, and generation of protective and diagnostic immune responses.
 These studies have resulted in a number of diagnostically useful applications including laboratory-based SeM-specific ELISA and PCR detection of S. equi.
 Rapid and sensitive methods of detecting S. equi in clinical specimens are also being developed based on helicase dependent DNA amplification or SeM specific antibody capture on lateral-flow platforms.

 Changes in capsule expression and surface and secreted protein profiles of S. zooepidemicus associated with its transformation to the virulent invasive phenotype responsible for acute necrotizing/hemorrhagic pneumonia are being investigated to better understand its pathogenesis and perhaps identify potential vaccine components.
+Selected recombinant proteins are being evaluated as protective antigens in ponies.

 Finally, involvement of bacteriophage in the evolution of S. equi from S. zooepidemicus and transduction of virulence factors is also an interest of our laboratory.
 This information may be helpful in forecasting appearance of strains of S. equi with enhanced pathogenicity.